Skip to content

 Independent Study

 Independent Study makes an important contribution to a student’s learning.
-To ensure that maximum benefit is gained from the setting of independent study, there needs to be a partnership between the student, the teaching staff and parents.
+To ensure that maximum benefit is gained from the setting of independent study, there needs to be a partnership between the students, the teaching staff and parents.

 The time spent on independent study will vary at different times of the year and in different subjects across all year groups.